 CLUB GROUND/HUNTING ISSUES AND/OR CONCERNS.
-Members should direct non-minor club issues and/or concerns to BuckDaddys at 817-805-2217 or firstname.lastname@example.org.
+Members should direct non-minor club issues or concerns to BuckDaddys at 817-805-2217 or email@example.com.
 We are here to listen to you.
 BuckDaddys will track them and get them assigned out for resolution.
 It is very important that BuckDaddys knows what is happening on club grounds so to nip issues in the bud, know to make adjustments if necessary, and/or find permanent solutions to minimize and/or prevent unwanted situations or issues from repeating themselves.
 We cannot do that if we are not aware of what is going so we ask all members to keep us apprised of any non-minor issue.
-Land managers can assist members on minor, immediate issues.
+Land managers may guide other members on minor, immediate issues within the confines of these Bylaws.
 In the case of emergency and/or urgent matters, always seek the medical or lawful attention you need prior to contacting BuckDaddys.

-MISCELLANEOUS: At any time of the year, it may become necessary for Crown Timber to conduct activities on BuckDaddys premises including, but not limited to, harvesting, controlled burning, aerial or ground applications of forest chemicals, site preparation with heavy tractors, road construction and road maintenance.
-Deer stands and temporary campsite structures are put on the lease at the risk of the lessee and the member agrees to hold BuckDaddys harmless for any movement, damage or loss that may occur from Crown Timber activities.
+MISCELLANEOUS: At any time of the year, it may become necessary for landowner to conduct activities on BuckDaddys premises including, but not limited to, harvesting, controlled burning, aerial or ground applications of forest chemicals, site preparation with heavy tractors, road construction and road maintenance.
+Stands and temporary campsite structures are put on the lease at the risk of the lessee and the member agrees to hold BuckDaddys harmless for any movement, damage or loss that may occur from landowner activities.

-BuckDaddys shall have the right to make changes to these Bylaws or set limits, seasons, hours, and means and methods of taking game on BuckDaddys club grounds provided such action is not over and beyond the regulations set by the State Parks and Wildlife Department and/or guidelines set forth by Crown Timber Forest or Crown Timbers’ Wildlife Departments or in violation of public law.
+BuckDaddys shall have the right to make changes to these Bylaws or set limits, seasons, hours, and means and methods of taking game on BuckDaddys club grounds provided such action is not over and beyond the regulations set by the State Parks and Wildlife Department and/or guidelines set forth by landowners or in violation of public law.

 BuckDaddys only permits the discharging of firearms only in a safe and responsible manner.
 Additionally, BuckDaddys does not permit the discharge of firearms, unless such firearm discharge occurs while in the actual act of ‘hunting’ wildlife, from September 1 – February 1st of each year.
 This means there is no target practice, citing in of guns, or other discharging of any firearm during this time.
 During other periods of time, members may responsibly discharge their firearms, but only safely, and without causing damage or risk to other persons or property.
 It is the member’s sole responsibility to know who else is out there on property, where they are, and always be aware of their surroundings.
 You also must not infringe in other person’s areas, or shoot across or down roads, easements, or in or near camp, property boundaries, etc. You are solely responsible for all projectiles you discharge.
 If you have any questions whatsoever, you are obligated to not discharge your firearm.
 This policy is set forth for the safety of everyone.
 Under no circumstances are loaded rifles allowed in camp, and the only loaded guns allowed in camp are by persons who hold a valid concealed handgun license, as permitted by Texas Law.

 No dog shall be allowed to hunt, run, tree or bay any wildlife on Club ground during open season for deer, but will be allowed during other seasons provided it is permitted by law for the specified wildlife being hunted and its associated season should a season apply, or with prior permission granted through the main office or land manager.
 To reiterate, at no time shall a dog or dogs be used for hunting deer.
 Any member who allows a dog or dogs, either owned, borrowed or contracted by said member, to violate the above provisions, shall be in direct violation of the bylaws and may be fined, suspended or expelled at the President’s sole discretion.
-Dogs used for hunting must be controllable by command.
-Dogs not used for hunting may accompany member to their campsite, but must be leashed, chained, roped, or kenneled so to avoid disturbing other members.
-Dogs that are pets should remain at home while on property, unless they are small enough to remain in a camper.
+Dogs used for hunting must be controllable by command and cannot intrude in other member’s areas, without their expressed permission (this is for the safety of our members).
+Dogs not used for hunting may accompany member to their campsite (with exception of aggressive breeds, which are not permitted), but must be leashed, chained, roped, or kenneled so to avoid disturbing other members.
+Dogs that are pets should remain at home while on property unless they are small enough to remain in a camper.
 If they are brought onto club grounds, they are only allowed out of the camper for purposes of relieving themselves and must be on a leash.
 Dogs may be loving family members, but they may appear aggressive to strangers, and scare our children or other members on property.
 Accordingly, BuckDaddys prefers that pets are left home or with a friend if at all possible.

-Roads are maintained by the land owner as time, budget and opportunity permit at their sole discretion.
-Although uncommon, roads may remain impassable for long periods of time without repair due to other Campbell Group activities or budget decisions.
+Roads are maintained by the landowner as time, budget and opportunity permit at their sole discretion.
+Although uncommon, roads may remain impassable for long periods of time without repair due to other landowner activities or budget decisions.
 BuckDaddys and/or members may use rubber tire tractors and/or pay an approved contractor to do maintenance on roads at their sole discretion.
 BuckDaddys attempts to maintain roads from a main entrance to a designated camping grounds.
-Due to the variations in size, number, and conditions of roads that may or may not be present on each property, BuckDaddys cannot maintain each and every road on every property, but may still be used by all members at their sole discretion.
+Due to the variations in size, number, and conditions of roads that may or may not be present on each property, BuckDaddys cannot maintain each and every road on every property but may still be used by all members at their sole discretion.

 The translocation and release of the wildlife species or domestic stock of any kind on BuckDaddys lease is not allowed.
 Furthermore, feral hogs are not protected.
 There are no hog limits enforced, and harvest of hogs is strongly encouraged as long as it is done in a safe manner and does not constitute trespassing on neighboring clubs or properties

 Temporary structures such as stands and blinds may be constructed or installed on club grounds.
-Each lease member understands that Crown Timber does various forest management activities throughout the year and that occasionally damage can and does occur to private property.
-Campbell Group has told BuckDaddys that they will make a reasonable effort to not damage BuckDaddys and/or member’s property during Campbell Group operations, but neither BuckDaddys nor Campbell Group will be held responsible for any damage that may occur due to Campbell Group’s activities.
+Each lease member understands that the landowner does various forest management activities throughout the year and that occasionally damage can and does occur to private property.
+Landowner has told BuckDaddys that they will make a reasonable effort to not damage BuckDaddys and/or member’s property during Landowner operations, but neither BuckDaddys nor Landowner will be held responsible for any damage that may occur due to Landowner’s activities.
 To be safe, it is best for member to remove their personal property from the lease when they are finished using it.
-Also, from time to time, Campbell Group may ask BuckDaddys to move or remove personal property from BuckDaddys land and members agree to do so willingly if asked.
+Also, from time to time, the owner may ask BuckDaddys to move or remove personal property from BuckDaddys land and members agree to do so willingly if asked.
 Temporary structures shall not be nailed or bolted to living trees so as to become permanent structures.